VishnuSwaroop-PS/Todo-App/README.md

 - The JavaScript code handles the app's functionality, including loading and saving data to local storage, managing user interactions, and dynamically updating the UI.
 - Key functions include displayTodos, which updates the task list, and event listeners for creating, editing, and deleting tasks.

-##Contributing
+## Contributing

 Contributions are what make the open-source community such an amazing place to be, learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Any contributions you make are **greatly appreciated**.

-Fork the Project
+1. Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License